A DMD 5620 Terminal Emulator

 Source Code

-The source for the Linux DMD 5620 Emulator is available on GitHub:
+The source for the Linux DMD 5620 Emulator is available on my Forgejo git repository:

 It is written in C using the GTK+ 3.0 libraries and statically linked against libdmd_core.a.